PhD Position (m/f/d): Historical yields of crops under climate change

 Applicants should send in one pdf a motivation letter, curriculum vitae, certificates with transcripts of grades, list of publications, ev.
 1-3 sample publications, and contact addresses of 2 referees via email to firstname.lastname@example.org (Prof. Dr. Thomas Koellner, Faculty of Biology, Chemistry and Geosciences, University of Bayreuth, 95440 Bayreuth, Germany).

-Date of publication November 26, 2019 - open for applications until March 15, 2020 or until position is filled.
+Open for applications until Nov 1, 2020 or until position is filled.
 See status on PES webpage or contact Prof. Dr. Koellner for further information.

 Notes for applicants concerning General Data Protection Regulation (GDPR) information requirements >>